Best Overwatch Settings

 4. Disabling Enhance Pointer Precision will not only improve your FPS.
 But it’ll also help you get better at the game.

-We can further optimize Overwatch by disabling Full-Screen Optimization.
-This feature is completely useless and causes inconsistency in performance.
-Secondly, it also runs the game in a weird hybrid model that limits frame and refresh rate.
-At the end of the day, you will always want to disable it for getting better FPS and smoother gameplay.
+Full-Screen Optimization runs the game in a weird hybrid model that limits frame and refresh rate.
+You must disable it to get better FPS and smoother gameplay.

-1. You can locate your game folder through Blizzard Client or simply go to My PC > Disk C > Games > Blizzard > Overwatch.
-Afterward, Right Click Overwatch Application
+1. You can locate your game folder through Blizzard Client or simply go to My PC > Disk C > Games > Blizzard > Overwatch 2.
+Afterward, right-click the Overwatch 2 Application

 3. Once done, you should save changes by clicking on apply.